 (May 1, 2023)

-Effective, May 1, 2023, Amy Lau has been named Deputy Director of K-12 Programs of Helps Education Fund.
+Effective, May 1, 2023, Amy Lau has been named Deputy Director of K-12 Programs of Helping Education.
 Previously, Amy served as Program Trainer and Coach for K-12, with focused support in both our Triangle region and emerging work in New York City.

 “Amy's experiences as a classroom teacher and coach are one of the many assets she brings to the K-12 team,” said Amy Mattingly, Director of K-12 Programs.
-“She creates a culture of trust and innovation through her collaborative leadership with both Helps Education Fund staff and our community partners.”
+“She creates a culture of trust and innovation through her collaborative leadership with both Helping Education staff and our community partners.”

 K-12 programing opportunities continue to expand in North Carolina from our current 9 counties, as we focus on partnerships in additional districts, counties, and regions during the 2023-2024 school year.
 We are also committed to maintaining and scaling programmatic impact for the many students and schools within New York City.